 The big event usually takes place at some point within the first two weeks of July.
 But despite Amazon being famously coy with releasing the official date, it usually only confirms publically two weeks before, the date always ends up leaking beforehand either via promotional banners in the site's code or we've even had some super keen third-party merchants accidentally tell us when showing what deals they'll be promoting on the day.

 However, with things as they are out there, we're not surprised that Prime Day will be delayed this year.
-As we reported earlier though, we expect Amazon Prime Day 2020 to now take place in October.
-Prime Day usually starts on a Monday, so we're expecting September 5, 2020.
+As we reported earlier though, we expect Amazon Prime Day 2020 to now take place in mid-October.
 That's set to be the latest Amazon Prime Day ever, and way too close to Black Friday for our wallet's liking in all honesty.
-But apparently, October is what Amazon is going for despite rumors a month ago saying early September was going to host the event.

-That's one heck of a delay, but the surge in demand from March this year saw Amazon really struggle, globally, to meet demand and ship deliveries on time, even for Prime members.
-So Prime Day (traditionally Amazon's biggest sales event of the year, even over Black Friday and Cyber Monday), would be almost impossible for it to pull off.
+That's one heck of a delay, but the surge in online demand from March this year saw Amazon really struggle, globally, to meet demand and ship deliveries on time, even for Prime members.
+So Prime Day (traditionally Amazon's biggest sales event of the year, even over Black Friday and Cyber Monday), would be almost impossible for it to pull off in the summer.
 Not to mention the impact on product supply has no doubt been affected by Coronavirus with factory closures and lockdowns in countries around the world.

 Will Prime Day 2020 be a two-day event again?